-The vertical shears are heavy and have sharp knife sections on them.
-Please take care with lifting, handling and installing vertical shears on header.
+The vertical shears are heavy and have sharp sections on them.
+Take care with lifting, handling and installing vertical shears on header.
 Wear heavy gloves when handling the sharp sections.
+Ensure the vertical shear knife guard is in place prior to handling.